kapitsa2811/PatternRecognition_TeamTasks/Exercise_4/README.md

 - `c_eps,j = Cn + |Q_j]*Ce`
 - `c_i,j = 2*Cn + abs(|P_i|-|Q_j|)` if the symbols are equal and `c_i,j = abs(|P_i|-|Q_j|)` otherwise

 ## Instructions

 The script `molecules.py` can be run at once and everything will be done.
+It takes about 8 minutes.

 In the settings part, the deletion/insertion costs for edges and nodes can be defined, as well as a list of parameters k for kNN
 ```python